czbiohub-sf/DeepGenotype/README.md

 # DeepGenotype
-Calculate the frequencies of protein-level mutations from deep-sequencing reads of CRISPR-edited cells.
+Calculates the frequencies of protein-level mutations from deep-sequencing reads of CRISPR-edited cells

 ## Features
-- Genotypes are in respect to protein/payload expressiblity and correctness.
+- Calculates genotypes with respect to protein/payload expressiblity and correctness
 - Automatically processes a list of samples
-- Supported CRISPR editing types: Tagging/insertion and SNP/base-editing.
+- Supports CRISPR editing types: tagging/insertion and SNP/base-editing
-- Works with both Illumina and Pacbio reads.
+- Works with both Illumina and PacBio reads
-- Automatically finds coding regions.
+- Automatically finds coding regions
-- Invokes CRISPResso2 to perform read processing and alignment.
+- Invokes CRISPResso2 to perform read processing and alignment

 ## Inputs
 - Fastq files